Day-by-day eating plans for Charleston. weekend classics, family routes, vegan plans, on-a-budget editions.

 - Afternoon

 - Walk the Charleston City Market on Meeting Street for sweetgrass baskets and benne wafers.
-Late lunch at 167 Raw Oyster Bar on King Street, oysters and a tuna burger at the marble counter.
+Walk the market stalls then stop at Fleet Landing on Cumberland Street for oysters on the waterfront deck (open Sunday).

 - Evening